What is breast cancer, metastatic or recurrent?

 • A change in the nipple, such as a scaly or crusty look or a nipple that pulls inward.

-Cancer that comes back in another part of your body, such as your lungs, is called distant recurrence.
-With this type, you may have some of the same symptoms as metastatic breast cancer.
+If cancer comes back in another part of your body, such as your lungs, you may have the same symptoms as metastatic breast cancer.

 How is metastatic or recurrent breast cancer diagnosed?